j1wonkim/j1wonkim.github.io/_teaching/dt.md

 ---

-This is a short weekly lecture in development for the purpose of effectively and efficiently advising five capstone projects.
+This is a short weekly lecture in development for DataThink (Capstone program).